pisv/gethandly.wiki-playground/Step-One.md

 just a few predefined projects for you to run tests against.
-To use this data, you would extend your test class from the Handly-provided `WorkspaceTestCase` and make calls to `setUpProject` from within your `setUp` method, passing the name of the project as the sole argument:
+To use this data, you would extend your test class from the Handly-provided `WorkspaceTestCase` and make calls to `setUpProject` from within your `setUp` method, passing the name of the predefined project as the sole argument:

 ```java
 // package org.eclipse.handly.internal.examples.basic.ui.model